coleifer/peewee/README.rst

 peewee began when I was working on a small app in flask and found myself writing lots of queries and wanting a very simple abstraction on top of the sql.
-I had so much fun working on it that I kept adding features.
-My goal has always been, though, to keep the implementation incredibly simple.
-I've made a couple dives into django's orm but have never come away with a deep understanding of its implementation.  peewee is small enough that its my hope anyone with an interest in orms will be able to understand the code without too much trouble.
+I had so much fun working on it that I kept adding features. peewee is small enough that its my hope anyone with an interest in orms will be able to understand the code without much trouble.

 model definitions and schema creation